etiennestuder/gradle-jooq-plugin/README.md

 }
 ```

-The plugin will ensure that all your dependencies use the version and edition
+The plugin ensures that all your dependencies use the version and edition
 specified in the `jooq` configuration.
 So when you declare a compile dependency
 on jOOQ, you can omit the version: